carpentries-incubator/git-Rstudio-course/_episodes/05-remote.md

 > ## Pull changes from GitHub
 >
-> 1. Update the README file online and commit the change
+> 1. Update the `README.md` file online and commit the change
 > 2. `pull` the changes to your local machine
-> 3. Open the README.md file in Rstudio and check the update {: .challenge}
+> 3. Open the `README.md` file in Rstudio and check if the file has changed.
+{: .challenge}